DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 38 (maybe) - 03.20.2025.md

 **START HERE**:

+- Phantom Motomo-o returns Simp to Axis.
+- Hell Hound of Desteria (of Monther's) (of the Red Light)
+- Monther will take over management duties of the new brothel.

-> **Niccolo's Room at Monther's**
+> **Niccolo's Room at Monther's (Room 11)**
 > Stale lavender scented incense smoke.
 Purple sheer doublet hanging from a privacy screen.
 Green and red chaise longue with a simple easel and chair in front of it.
+An empty birdcage (to symbolize his imprisonment).